Skip to main content

 6. How We Share Information

 6.1 Service Providers.
-We share data with the following third-party service providers, strictly as needed to operate the Service:
+We share data with the following third-party service providers, strictly as needed to operate the Service.
+A current list with country of processing is maintained at keybolt.tech/subprocessors; we will provide at least 30 days’ advance notice on that page before adding any new sub-processor.

-- Telnyx (voice + SMS carrier) — on the KeyBolt + Phone tier, receives End Customer phone numbers, full call audio, SMS content, and DTMF keypad input.
-Telnyx generates call recordings (stored back into KeyBolt’s object storage) and multilingual call transcripts (English and Spanish) that are returned to KeyBolt and persisted on the call record.
+• Telnyx (telecommunications carrier and recording / transcription processor): on the KeyBolt Pro tier, Telnyx receives End Customer phone numbers, full call audio, SMS content, and DTMF keypad input.
+Telnyx generates and stores the call recording on its own infrastructure under its retention schedule (typically 30 days on the Telnyx CDN after which the recording is removed by Telnyx); KeyBolt persists only the call metadata and the multilingual transcript (English and Spanish) on the call record.
+On KeyBolt Pro, that transcript is also processed by our AI provider to generate a short call summary and suggested fields (see Section 4.7).
+KeyBolt does not retain a copy of the call audio in its own object storage unless a Subscriber explicitly clicks “Save Permanently” on a specific call or enables automatic archiving (KeyBolt Pro).
+See Section 8a.6 for the full retention story.
 Telnyx is also used to send transactional SMS (appointment reminders, “On My Way” notifications, invoice links).
 Each shop runs through its own Telnyx subaccount; voice + SMS usage is billed by Telnyx at carrier rates without markup.
 Telnyx’s privacy policy governs their handling of call audio: telnyx.com/privacy-policy.

 6.2 No Sale of Data.
 We do not sell, rent, or trade your personal information or your customers’ personal information to any third party for monetary or other valuable consideration.
 We do not share data with advertising networks, data brokers, or marketing platforms.